VonHeikemen/lsp-zero.nvim/doc/md/tutorial.md

 # Tutorial

-Here we will learn enough about Neovim to configure lsp-zero version 3 (which right now is development phase).
+Here we will learn enough about Neovim to configure lsp-zero version 3 (which right now is in the development phase).
 We will create a configuration file called `init.lua`, install a plugin manager, a colorscheme and finally setup lsp-zero.

 ## Requirements